oalkhulaif/Letter-Recognition/README.md

 ## 📌 Project Overview
 This project focuses on recognizing black-and-white pixelated uppercase English letters using machine learning models.
 The dataset consists of **17,338 samples** generated from 20 different fonts, with random distort
 -world variability.
-The project was developed as part of **COE 292: Introduction to Artificial Intelligence** at **King Fahd University of Petroleum and Minerals (KFUPM).**
+The project was developed as part of **COE 292: Introduction to Artificial Intelligence course**

 ## 🎯 Objectives
 - Implement and compare different machine learning models for letter recognition.